The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Criteria for detecting the MIT

-An explanation of the sign change of $\mbox{d} \rho / \mbox{d} T$, being an alternative to the interpretation in terms of an MIT, was provided by an analysis of the influence of the electron-electron interaction: According to Altshuler and Aronov, the electron-electron interaction yields a $T^{1/2}$ contribution to $\sigma(T)$.\cite{Alt.Aro.79} Rosenbaum {\it et al.}\ pointed out that its sign is determined by the relative importance of exchange and Hartree terms, which in turn is controlled by the ratio of screening length and Fermi wave length.\cite{Ros.etal.81,Lee.Rama} Thus, the variation of the screening length may cause two sign changes of the $T^{1/2}$ contribution.\cite{Ros.etal.81} This interpretation has been very influential up to now.
+Now, if the sign change of $\mbox{d} \rho / \mbox{d} T$ in the limit as $T \rightarrow 0$ did not arise from the MIT, how could it be understood?
+An alternative explanation was provided by an analysis of the influence of the electron-electron interaction: According to Altshuler and Aronov, the electron-electron interaction should yield a $T^{1/2}$ contribution to $\sigma(T)$.\cite{Alt.Aro.79} Rosenbaum et al.\ pointed out that its sign should be determined by the relative importance of exchange and Hartree terms, which in turn is controlled by the ratio of screening length and Fermi wave length.\cite{Ros.etal.81,Lee.Rama} Therefore, the variation of the screening length may cause two sign changes of the $T^{1/2}$ contribution.\cite{Ros.etal.81} This interpretation has been very influential up to now.

+Nevertheless, in our opinion, the applicability of this theoretical idea by Rosenbaum et al.\cite{Ros.etal.81} is highly questionable: The point is that the value of the exponent, $1/2$, seems to disagree with the experimental findings.
+For samples which exhibit negative $\mbox{d} \rho / \mbox{d} T$ at $T_{\rm lea}$ and which were classified as metallic in the respective original publications, a series of such discrepancies is presented in our Section 4.